Highway 4 still closed due to fire, says province : My Cowichan Valley Now

-With the wildfire at Cameron Lake Buffs still active, Highway 4 will remain closed.
+With the wildfire at Cameron Lake Bluffs still active, Highway 4 will remain closed.

 The province says they’re currently monitoring the dangers of falling trees and debris, as well as assessing slope conditions on the highway, with no estimate made of when it will be reopened for the time-being.